 For many students, college is a big investment – financially and emotionally.
-However, not everyone that enrolls in college graduates on time.
+However, not everyone who enrolls in college graduates on time.

-Here are some of the most interesting college graduations statistics from the US.
+Here are some of the most interesting college graduation statistics from the US.

 - Each year, 1.01 million people earn an associate’s degree, while 1.98 million people earn their bachelor’s degree.

 - When it comes to higher learning, 820,100 people graduate with a master’s degree, and 184,070 graduate with a doctorate degree each year.

 - 42% of American adults have an associate’s degree or higher.